-- o identify children and families who would benefit from early help. - oundertake an assessment of the need for early help. - o provide targeted early help services to address the assessed needs of a child and their family which focuses on activity to improve the outcomes for the child.
+- identify children and families who would benefit from early help. - undertake an assessment of the need for early help. - provide targeted early help services to address the assessed needs of a child and their family which focuses on activity to improve the outcomes for the child.

-Staff should be aware that there may be potential need for early help for a child who: o is disabled and has specific additional needs o has special educational needs.
+Staff should be aware that there may be potential need for early help for a child who:

-- o is a young carer. - o is showing signs of being drawn into anti-social or criminal behaviour, including gang involvement and association with organised crime groups. - o is frequently missing/goes missing from care or from home. - o is at risk of modern slavery, trafficking or exploitation. - o is at risk of being radicalised or exploited. - o is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues and domestic abuse. - o is misusing drugs or alcohol themselves. - o has returned home to their family from care. - o is a privately fostered child. - o has a parent/carer in custody.
+- is disabled and has specific additional needs o has special educational needs. - is a young carer. - is showing signs of being drawn into anti-social or criminal behaviour, including gang involvement and association with organised crime groups. - is frequently missing/goes missing from care or from home. - is at risk of modern slavery, trafficking or exploitation. - is at risk of being radicalised or exploited. - is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues and domestic abuse. - is misusing drugs or alcohol themselves. - has returned home to their family from care. - is a privately fostered child. - has a parent/carer in custody. - It is recommended that if staff have any concerns about a child that you feel is in need of early help, please contact a DSL

-It is recommended that if staff have any concerns about a child that you feel is in need of early help, please contact the DSL or Deputy DSL.
+Supporting Adults at risk and Children

-Supporting Vulnerable Adults and Children
+We recognise that abuse, radicalisation or witnessing violence may have an adverse impact on those children which may last into adulthood without appropriate intervention and support.
+We may be the only stable, secure and predictable element in the lives of children/vulnerable adults at risk.
+Nevertheless, their behaviour may be challenging and defiant or they may become withdrawn

-- We recognise that abuse, radicalisation or witnessing violence may have an adverse impact on those children which may last into adulthood without appropriate intervention and support - We may be the only stable, secure and predictable element in the lives of children/vulnerable adults at risk.
-Nevertheless, their behaviour may be challenging and defiant or they may become withdrawn - We recognise that some vulnerable children/vulnerable adults may develop abusive behaviours and that they may need to be referred on for appropriate support and intervention - We recognise that, statistically, children/vulnerable adults with emotional and behavioural difficulties and disabilities are most vulnerable to abuse.
-Staff who deal with children/vulnerable adults with complex and multiple disability and/or emotional and behavioural problems should be particularly sensitive to indicators of abuse
+- We recognise that some vulnerable children/vulnerable adults may develop abusive behaviours and that they may need to be referred on for appropriate support and intervention - We recognise that, statistically, children/vulnerable adults with emotional and behavioural difficulties and disabilities are most vulnerable to abuse.
+Staff who deal with children/vulnerable adults with complex and multiple disability and/or emotional and behavioural problems should be particularly sensitive to indicators of abuse. - We recognise that LGBTQ+ learners may face increased risks of bullying, isolation or mental health challenges.
+Our practices will promote inclusivity and ensure that safe spaces and appropriate support are in place.